 Given the access to the Alps mountains, including the Mont Blanc mountain, France is home to some of the best places to hike in Europe (and it’s not us being biased about our native country!).
 The French mountain ranges are rather stunning.
 In addition to a Mont Blank hike in the Alps, the most famous mountains in Europe after all, Corsica and the Pyrenees hiking should be high on any trekker’s list.
 Find out below why we think France has some of the best long distance hiking trails Europe is home to.

 A difficult 12-day trek, the Haute Route is one of the most challenging long-distance hiking trails in France.
-The 116 miles (187 km) starts from Chamonix in France and ends in Zermatt, Switzerland.
+The 116 miles (187 km) start from Chamonix in France and end in Zermatt, Switzerland.
 Probably one of the best treks in Europe.

 Tour Du Mont Blanc (TMB) – France, Italy, Switzerland